Keeping Your Home Warm & Dry

-If you don't have a draught stopper, you can roll up a dry towel and place it there, and that will stop the draught from coming in.
-You can also buy weather stripping to stop draughts around windows from hardware stores.
+If you don't have a draught stopper, you can roll up a dry towel and place it there to stop the draught from coming in.
+You can also buy weather stripping from hardware stores to stop draughts around windows.

 Mould grows in damp and wet places and can affect your family's health.

 Bleach or white vinegar will remove mould from ceilings and walls.